Blind Tom Wiggins: Later years

 Tom spent the next ten years as a ward of Eliza and her husband, who divided their time between New York City and New Jersey's Navesink Highlands.
-In 1903 Eliza arranged for Tom to appear on the popular vaudeville circuit, beginning with Brooklyn's Orpheum Theater.
+In 1903, Eliza arranged for Tom to appear on the popular vaudeville circuit, beginning with Brooklyn's Orpheum Theater.
 He spent almost a year performing in vaudeville, before his health began to deteriorate.
-It is believed he experienced a stroke (described in some reports as "partial paralysis") in December 1904, which ended his public performing career.
+It is believed that Tom experienced a stroke (described in some reports as "partial paralysis") in December 1904, which ended his public performing career.

 After the death of her husband, Eliza relocated to Hoboken, New Jersey, with Tom.
 They kept out of public view, though neighbors could hear Tom's piano playing at all hours of the day and night.
-Tom experienced a major stroke in April 1908, and died the following June, aged 59.
-He was buried in the Cemetery of the Evergreens in Brooklyn, New York.
+Tom experienced a major stroke in April 1908, and died the following June.
+He was 59 years old.
+Tom was buried in the Cemetery of the Evergreens in Brooklyn, New York.

 Posthumous recognition

-The people of Columbus, Georgia, raised a commemorative headstone for him in 1976.
+The people of Columbus, Georgia, raised a commemorative headstone for Tom in 1976.
 He was the subject of a play titled HUSH: Composing Blind Tom Wiggins, by Robert Earl Price, which was performed on the Atlanta stage with Del Hamilton as director.

 Between 1970 and 2000, Dr. Geneva Handy Southall wrote a three-volume thesis titled Blind Tom: The Black Pianist Composer; Continuously Enslaved; it was published by Scarecrow Press in 2002.

-In 1981 he was the subject of a film, Blind Tom: The Story of Thomas Bethune, directed by Mark W. Travis.
+In 1981, Tom was the subject of a film, Blind Tom: The Story of Thomas Bethune, directed by Mark W. Travis.

 In 1999 John Davis recorded an album of Tom's original compositions on a CD entitled John Davis Plays Blind Tom.
 The CD package included essays by Amiri Baraka, Ricky Jay and Oliver Sacks.

 In 2006, Reagan Grimsley published an article about preserving the sheet music of Blind Tom for future generations.
 Titled "Discovering "Blind" Tom Wiggins: Creating Digital Access to Original Sheet Music at the Columbus State University Archives", it appeared in Music Reference Quarterly.